Hyundai Bayon Review 2025: Price, specs & boot space

 Perceived quality is so-so.
 We doubt the Bayon's interior will fall apart within a few years, but would it have hurt Hyundai to fit a few more soft-touch finishes?
 There are quite a few hard slabs of plastic dotted around the cabin.

 It's not all bad news, though.
-You do at least get a leather-wrapped steering wheel and gear knob as standard across the range, and it's fair to say even the entry-level Hyundai Bayon SE Connect could hardly be described as downmarket.
+You do at least get a leather-wrapped steering wheel and gear knob as standard across the range, and it's fair to say even the entry-level Hyundai Bayon Advance could hardly be described as downmarket.

-The entry-level Hyundai Bayon SE Connect comes with an eight-inch central touchscreen display which we're yet to sample – but it's probably worth looking for a Premium or Ultimate model for the more impressive 10.25-inch navigation system.
+All Hyundai Bayon models come with an impressive 10.25-inch touchscreen with navigation system.
 This is one of the best in the class, with sharp graphics and logical menu layouts.
 Apple CarPlay and Android Auto are standard, too, so you can access your Spotify playlists when you're sitting in traffic.
+The previous SE Connect trim made do with an eight-inch central touchscreen display, so it's probably worth looking for a Premium or Ultimate model if you're buying used.

-Both Hyundai Bayon Premium and Ultimate models also come with a wireless phone charging pad, which is a nice-to-have feature, while the top-spec Ultimate also gets a classy Bose sound system.
+The Hyundai Bayon Ultimate also come with a wireless phone charging pad, which is a nice-to-have feature, as is its classy Bose sound system.

 The Hyundai Bayon measures 4180mm long and 2023mm wide, while it's 1490mm tall.
 That means it's one of the smaller small SUVs, if that makes sense, sitting beneath the likes of the Hyundai Kona, Skoda Kamiq and Renault Captur in size.

-It doesn't feel particularly cramped inside, though.
-Sure, a family might be better looking at a Hyundai Tucson instead, but it's a bit more versatile than the i20 hatchback.
+It doesn't feel cramped inside, though.
+Sure, a family might be better looking at a Hyundai Tucson instead, but the Bayon is more versatile than the i20 hatchback.
 There's loads of headroom, while it's wide enough to ensure those in the front aren't awkwardly bashing elbows.
 You get plenty of interior storage, too, including a generous glovebox and fairly big door bins.

 You can squeeze three into the back of a Bayon if you really must, while there are Isofix child seat mounting points fitted to the outer rear seats.
 Adults will find their knees touching the front seats, while there's no sliding rear bench like you'd get in a Volkswagen T-Cross.

-In terms of boot space, the Hyundai Bayon can take 334 litres of luggage, which is pretty mediocre for this class.
-If you need a bigger boot, we'd recommend a Skoda Kamiq instead.
+In terms of boot space, the Hyundai Bayon can take 411-litres of luggage, which is decent for this class, or 1205-litres with the rear seats folded down.
+If you need a bigger boot, we'd recommend a Skoda Kamiq.

 Handling and ride quality: What is the Hyundai Bayon like to drive?